D3athByMonkey/psperf/README.md

 # psperf
 A simple collection of Powershell related scripts to help identify potential performance impacting events on a Windows core system.
+Keep in mind that there are some averaging that takes place by default with the Perf Metrics being used here, if demand is high enough we can switch over to xperf and design some wrappers to make use and consumption of the event tracing easier for all.

 ``Not all scripts have been vetted, only the ones verifed will be uploaded.
 Contact for additional information.``